Visitors trying to log in to Obamacare site early Thursday see "The system is down" message

 Glass half full?

-Sebelius said the sweeping health care program has delivered on its promise to provide affordable health care coverage.
+Sebelius said the sweeping health care program has delivered on its central promise to provide affordable health care coverage.
 Thousands have been able to access the website to look at new health coverage options that will give them security of knowing they won’t go bankrupt if they get sick, she said.

 She echoed the overall administration stance – that a team of experts is scrambling to fix the website’s errors.